 Can I keep macaroni and cheese hot in a slow cooker?

 Yes!
-When serving a large group, a crock pot (slow cooker) can come in handy for keeping the pasta warm.
+When serving a large group, a crock pot / slow cooker (or an Instant Pot using the slow cooker function) can come in handy for keeping the pasta warm.
 You can keep cooked macaroni and cheese warm in a crock pot for about 2 hours without it getting mushy.

 I suggest spraying the crock pot insert with nonstick cooking spray to prevent the mac and cheese from sticking to the crock.